War of Devolution: Aftermath

-The role of the Triple Alliance in the peace is debated by modern historians, including Herbert Rowen, "arguably the most important English-speaking historian of the Dutch Republic since John Lothrop Motley".
+The role of the Triple Alliance in the peace is debated by modern historians.
 Its real significance was aligning English and Dutch objectives, despite the brief interruption in 1672 of the deeply unpopular Third Anglo-Dutch War; the Dutch viewed Aix-la-Chapelle as a diplomatic triumph.

 Concern over French ambitions also revived the Orangist party, increasing internal political conflict with De Witt's Republican faction.
-One result was the deliberate neglect of the Dutch army, generally seen as bolstering the power of the Prince of Orange; this had catastrophic repercussions in 1672.
+One result was the deliberate neglect of the Dutch army, generally seen as bolstering the power of the William III of Orange; this had catastrophic repercussions in 1672.
 Louis went to war in 1667 believing the Dutch would never voluntarily agree to the concessions he required in the Spanish Netherlands; he now decided the best way to achieve this was to first defeat the Republic, and began planning the Franco-Dutch War.